Singapore to Malaysia

 The Experience

-Earning in Singapore dollars while spending in Malaysian ringgit is the travel hack nobody talks about enough.
-Comfortable Airbnbs that would cost a fortune in Singapore?
-Affordable.
-Incredible local food?
-Even better.
-This trip wasn't about roughing it—it was about traveling smart and eating like a king.
+Earning in Singapore dollars and spending in ringgit is the travel hack nobody talks about enough.
+This was not a trip about roughing it; it was about eating like a king on a small bike.

-- Malacca: Chicken rice balls at Famosa or Hoe Kee, satay celup at Capitol Satay, cendol at Jonker Street
+• Malacca: Chicken rice balls at Hoe Kee, satay celup at Capitol, cendol on Jonker Street

-- Johor Bahru: Nasi lemak at Selera Johor Jaya, dim sum at Hiap Joo Bakery, laksa Johor
+• Johor Bahru: Banana cake at Hiap Joo Bakery, laksa Johor

 Highlights